 Understand the issues that matter - explore the Ethical Grand Challenges

 Our Ethical Grand Challenges take place in each year of your study.
-They allow you to explore three of the biggest challenges facing the world in the 21st century - Sustainability (Year 1), Social Justice (Year 2) and Workplace Ethics (Year 3+).
+They allow you to explore three of the biggest challenges facing the world in the 21st century - Sustainability, Social Justice and Workplace Ethics.
 Each challenge helps you to discover how we can create a more sustainable world, tackle social injustices and learn how to navigate ethical workplace dilemmas in your future career.

-Completing all three Ethical Grand Challenges contributes towards the Stellify Award.
+Completing two Ethical Grand Challenges contributes towards the Stellify Award.